Allient (ALNT)

 Founded in 1962, Allient (NASDAQ:ALNT) develops and manufactures precision and specialty-controlled motion components and systems.

-- Earnings per share have dipped by 16% annually over the past two years, which is concerning because stock prices follow EPS over the long term
+- Earnings per share have contracted by 16% annually over the last two years, a headwind for returns as stock prices often echo long-term EPS performance

 - Projected sales growth of 3.7% for the next 12 months suggests sluggish demand